PowerDNS/pdns/docs/lua-records/reference/dnsresourcerecord.rst

   .. method:: DNSResourceRecord:wildcardName() -> DNSName

-    Returns the wildcard name of the record the record was matched against
+    Returns the wildcard name of the record that the record was matched against

   .. method:: DNSResourceRecord:content() -> string